 Undergraduates can enroll in courses, degrees, and certificates related to the ocean and coasts.
-With exceptional facilities and mentoring in existing marine science programs, and the development of the new Marine Studies major and minor, OSU is home to a culture of student research.
+With exceptional facilities and mentoring in existing marine science programs, and the new Marine Studies major and minor, OSU is home to a culture of student research.
 Field and study abroad programs provide further opportunities for experiential education.
 OSU students also have access to clubs that provide personal and professional development activities.

 Graduate students and post docs have unique opportunities to conduct research in a variety of marine-related fields.